Karnataka HC refuses to stay proceedings against Kangana Ranaut for tweet on protesting farmers

 The court asked the actor’s counsel to first comply with office submissions and posted the matter for hearing on March 18.

 The Karnataka High Court on Tuesday refused to stay proceedings initiated against actor Kangana Ranaut for her tweet against farmers protesting the Centre’s agriculture laws, Bar and Bench reported.
-Ranaut had referred to the protestors as “terrorists”.
+Ranaut had called the protestors “terrorists”.

 On October 9, a Judicial Magistrate First Class Court in Karnataka’s Tumkur district had directed the state police to register a first information report against the actor.
 The court’s order came after lawyer L Ramesh Naik filed a complaint.